SoftwareVerde/bitcoin-verde/specification/utxo-fastsync-chip-20210625.md

 The current convention recommends 128 buckets; using a different convention could render snapshots incompatible between implementations.

 Each UTXO is placed in its canonical bucket by taking the first 7 bits of the first byte of a single Sha256 hash of the following preimage, and interpreting the resulting bits as an integer index:
-1. the commitment's block hash**, as little endian
+1. the commitment's prvcious block hash**, as little endian
 2. the UTXO's transaction hash, as little endian
 3. the UTXO's output index, as a 4-byte integer, little endian

-** The commitment's block hash is included in the bucket-index calculation in order to mitigate malicious crafting of outputs that could render buckets disproportionately sized.
+** The commitment's previous block hash is included in the bucket-index calculation in order to mitigate malicious crafting of outputs that could render buckets disproportionately sized.
+The choice to use previous block hash here over block hash is so that a node may opt to update the utxo commitment buckets in real-time before the block it commits to has arrived, when all the node has is the "previous block hash".

 Pseudocode implementation, where `|` indicates concatenation and `Sha256` returns a single SHA-256 hash as big-endian:
 ```